Microsofts most powerful console, the Xbox Series X, hits the shelves later this year, so let’s take a look at everything we know about it.

 It’s been almost seven years since the Xbox One was released into the wild and even though we were treated to a spectacular upgrade with the Xbox One X, Microsoft has decided the time is ripe to unleash another behemoth into the market.

-The Xbox Series X will no doubt release at roughly the same time as the newly confirmed PS5 and pre-orders will likely be available soon.
-More launch titles will be announced as the year progresses, but we know of a few already, namely Halo Infinite and Senua’s Saga: Hellblade 2.
-There’s also rumours of a disc-less version of the Series X coming post-launch for those who prefer a truly digital format.
+There’s not much longer to wait to get your hands on the Xbox Series X and pre-orders will be available soon.
+More launch titles will be announced as the year progresses, but we know of a few already, namely Halo Infinite and a new Fable game.
+There’s also the disc-less Series S coming for those who prefer a truly digital format.

 Xbox Series X release date

 After a long wait, we finally have a release date for the new consoles!